sonicoder86/angular2-babel-esnext-starter/readme.md

 - No Typescript included.
 - Bundles JavaScript files into one file with Webpack.
 - Automates bundling with Gulp.
+- Automatically rebundles and refreshes on changes.
+- Easy deployment.

 ### Quick Start